Parven05/Odin-Doc-Gen/README.md

 ## Extending the Syntax

-Add to any of these arrays in `odin_syntax.json` — no Python changes needed:
+`odin_syntax.json` controls what gets highlighted.
+Add entries to any of these arrays and re-run `gen.py` — no Python changes needed:

 ```json
 "keywords":      [...],